Modules

 [use utils/string]

-A directory with a mod.loon file exports that file as the directory module.
-So utils/mod.loon would let you write [use utils] directly.
+A directory with a mod.loon file exports that file as the directory module, so utils/mod.loon lets you write [use utils] directly.

 Cycle Detection

-Circular dependencies are a common source of confusion and bugs.
-Loon catches them at compile time and tells you exactly where the cycle is.
+Circular dependencies breed confusion and quiet bugs.
+Loon catches them at compile time and points to exactly where the cycle closes.

 ERROR